erelsgl/fairweb/README.md

     python test_fairpy.py
     python test_gspread.py

-## Usage
+## Preparation

 Create a Google Spreadsheet and share it with the email in your `credentials.json` file.
 It should look like:

-    test-159@spreadsheet-example-erelsgl.iam.gserviceaccount.com
+    test-NNN@spreadsheet-example-erelsgl.iam.gserviceaccount.com

 Put the input in a worksheet named `input`.
 [See here for input format example](https://docs.google.com/spreadsheets/d/1tJPV-y-r1TAx5FqbrqecKPJMeKHTtIDeiYck8eLoGKY/edit#gid=0).

-Then, run `run.py`.
+## Batch execution

+Put the link to your spreadsheet in `batch_run.py`.
+Then run this file.

-You will see the output in a worksheet named `output`.
+You will see the output in a worksheet named `output` in the same spreadsheet.

-## Flask app
+## Flask application

 To run the web-app, run: